 Anyway after our awful first night together things started to get better between Santiago and I.

-I had booked a small apartment/room (just a bedroom, bathroom and small fridge, but I couldn’t face another flat share).
-Then I discovered that there was this awesome swimming pool on the roof of my apartment building.
+I had booked a small apartment/room (just a bedroom, bathroom and small fridge, but I couldn’t face another flat share after a nightmare one in Mendoza).
+Then I discovered that there was this fab swimming pool on the roof of my apartment building.

 The next morning, I headed for Cerro San Cristobal, where you can get these great views over the city, which seemed like a good place to start.